emleddin/comp-chem-website/pages/other_skills/Otherguide-creating-cloth-posters.md

 to 300 pixels/inch before saving in an image format." %}

 Once the PDF is imported, you can now export it as in image format.
-To do this, follow `File &rarr; Export As`.
+To do this, follow <code>File &rarr; Export As</code>.
 I personally recommend saving as a PNG, but any of the accepted formats is okay.
 Make sure to explicitly change the file extension and the output file type.

 Now that you've exported the image (it might be a good idea to open it up and
     check that everything looks right), you can upload it to